jaimedantas/Numerical-Computation-Scilab/README.md

 # Numerical Computation with Scilab
-You can find here several numerical computational methods developed in Scilb.
+You can find here several numerical computational methods developed in Scilab.